How to Trade a Breakout in Forex

-- Highest chances of incorrect moves, than correct
+- Highest chances of incorrect moves, then correct

 Combining Breakouts with other Strategies

 Any trading indicator should not be used as a standalone.
-The best traders often combining a range of tools to form an Overall strategy.
-Although when use the breakout system, it is tempting to only use an entry order above or below support and resistance, that will not be a perfectly executed trade.
+The best traders often combining a range of tools to form an overall strategy.
+Although when using the breakout system, it is tempting to only use an entry order above or below support and resistance, that will not be a perfectly executed trade.

-Here are a list of other trading strategies you can use alongside breakouts.
+Here is a list of other trading strategies you can use alongside breakouts.